mgp123/diffusion-learning/readme.md

 $$ \mu_{t+1}  = \sqrt{\prod^t{ (1-\beta_t)}} *x_0 $$

+## Relevant notes on markov chains

-## A time-reversed markov chain is also a markov chain
+### A time-reversed markov chain is also a markov chain

 A short deviation to a relevant property that is not that obvious at first sight.
 Given a markov chain $A_1, A_2, A_3...
 A_k$. *The reversed process also has the Markov property*.
 That is